This post may contain affiliate links. Please read our disclosure policy.

 - Seafood: Mix in crabmeat, mussels, or firm fish.

-- Creole-Style: Add Creole seasoning and a splash of Worcestershire sauce for a deeper, more complex flavor.
+- Creole-Style: Add homemade creole seasoning and a splash of Worcestershire sauce for a deeper, more complex flavor.

 How To Make Jambalaya

-These step-by-step photos and instructions are here to help you visualize how to make the this single serving jambalaya recipe.
+These step-by-step photos and instructions are here to help you visualize how to make this easy jambalaya recipe.
 See the recipe box below for ingredient amounts and full recipe instructions.

 - Sauté the Vegetables: Heat oil in a 10-inch pan over medium heat.
 Add onions, celery, garlic, and green bell peppers with a pinch of salt.
 Cook for about 3 minutes until softened.